 Now, this is one you might not immediately think of.
-And yet, your current employees are right in front of you.
+And yet, your internal talent – meaning, your current employees – are right in front of you.
 You already know what skills they have and that they are a culture fit.
 As such, they should be the first people you think of when hiring for senior roles.

 Keep the current employees informed on more senior openings.
 Encourage the managers to let you know if there are employees who have what it takes to get a promotion.
 Including these people in your talent pool means that they will always be on the top of your mind when it comes to filling senior roles.

 6. Keep candidates who are not ready to apply interested